The Flu Vaccine: Questions and Answers

 How effective is the flu vaccine?The effectiveness of the flu vaccine depends on the match between the flu vaccine and the types of flu viruses that are circulating.
 If there is a good match, the flu vaccine is usually over 60% effective in healthy adults.
 Flu vaccine is generally somewhat less effective in elderly persons and very young children, but vaccination can still prevent serious complications.
 The flu vaccine is more effective in healthy people, and it is important for healthy people to receive the flu shot to protect people close to them who may not be healthy.

 Yes, the flu vaccination is very safe.
 CDC and the Food and Drug Administration (FDA) hold vaccines to the highest safety standards.
 Flu vaccines have been given to hundreds of millions of people and have been made the same way for decades.

 - As with all vaccines, flu vaccine testing and safety monitoring are done in multiple phases.

 - For vaccines to be approved, the manufacturing facilities and processes must meet standards to make sure that the vaccines are pure and effective.

 - After vaccines are approved, each batch is tested before it is released to check purity and strength.
 Several systems are in place to watch for possible side effects after vaccines are given.

-Is the nasal spray vaccine safe?
+Why isn't the nasal spray vaccine recommended this season?

 Are there other products available?